/

 How can our cities become more inclusive and liveable for all their residents?

-How can the voices of hard-to-reach, vulnerable social groups be amplified in urban planning?
+How can the voice of less accessible, vulnerable social groups be amplified in urban planning?

-How can we develop urban areas in a way that the transformed spaces truly serve the local inhabitants, instead of attracting tourists or wealthier social groups?
+How can we develop neighbourhoods in a way that transforming spaces truly serve the locals and do not attract travellers or wealthier social groups?

-We are seeking answers to these questions through the three-year InclusiveCity project, in collaboration with 15 partner organisations across five European cities - Vienna, Budapest, Rome, Rotterdam, and Oslo.
-We are working with the 15-minute city approach, where essential services and institutions for daily life, such as workplaces, shops, healthcare, educational and cultural institutions, are accessible within a 15-minute walk.
+We are seeking answers to these questions in the InclusiveCity project over a period of three years, in collaboration with 15 partner organisations across five European cities - Vienna, Budapest, Rome, Rotterdam, and Oslo.
+We are working with the concept of the 15-minute city, where everyday services and institutions like workplaces, shops, healthcare, educational and cultural institutions are accessible within a 15-minute walk.
 The project focuses on transforming public spaces, supporting community collaborations, and developing methodologies that other cities can use to engage a wide range of social groups.

-Népszínház Street is located in one of the city's most exciting neighbourhoods, home to a diverse range of nationalities and cultures that meet and blend.
-During the project, we work with residents and in collaboration with local civil organisations and businesses using placemaking tools.
-We prepare community events and smaller physical interventions, with a particular focus on reimagining the possibilities inherent in the former Népszínház Street Post Office and organising forums that help network the key players shaping the life of the street.
+Népszínház Street is located in one of the most exciting areas of the city, where numerous nationalities live and various cultures meet and blend.
+During the project, we will be working with the tools of placemaking, involving residents and collaborating with local non-profits and businesses.
+We are preparing community events and smaller physical interventions, with a special focus on reimagining the potentials of the former post office on Népszínház Street, as well as organizing forums that support networking among those who shape the life of the street.

-In spring 2026, the Nyitva! festival will contribute to leasing the street's vacant commercial spaces in ways that benefit the community's interests.
-Within the framework of the Nyitva! festival, we support initiatives that improve social cohesion on the street and contribute to stimulating the local economy.
-We connect them with property owners who want to revitalise their street-facing premises with the involvement and energies of the community.
+In spring 2026, the "Open!" festival will contribute to utilizing the street's vacant commercial spaces for the community’s benefit.
+As part of the "Open!" festival, we support initiatives that improve the street’s social cohesion and contribute to the local economy’s revitalisation.
+We connect these initiatives with property owners who wish to invigorate their storefronts by involving the community and harnessing its energy.
 Our goal is to facilitate mutually beneficial collaborations for the sustainable development of Népszínház Street.

 Our Partners:

-RÉV8 - the organisation implementing the urban development plans of the Józsefváros Municipality
+RÉV8 - an organisation implementing the urban development plans of the Józsefváros Municipality

-Department of Urban Planning, Budapest University of Technology and Economics
+Department of Urban Planning at Budapest University of Technology and Economics

-The project numbered 2024-1.2.1-HE_PARTNERSÉG-2024-00009 is realised with the support provided by the National Research, Development and Innovation Fund of the Ministry of Culture and Innovation, under the Driving Urban Transitions (DUT) partnership, and co-financed by the European Union's Horizon Europe research and innovation programme.
+The project number 2024-1.2.1-HE_PARTNERSÉG-2024-00009 is realised with funding from the Cultural and Innovation Ministry's National Research, Development and Innovation Fund, under the Driving Urban Transitions (DUT) partnership, co-financed by the European Union’s Horizon Europe research and innovation programme.

 Phone